Ed Davey

-Early life
+Early life and career

+Edward Davey was born on 25 December 1965 in Mansfield, Nottinghamshire.
+His father John (1932 – March 1970), a solicitor, died when Davey was four years old in Mansfield General Hospital, three months after being diagnosed with cancer.
+His mother, Nina Davey (née Stanbrook), died 11 years later when Davey was 15, after which he was brought up by his maternal grandparents in the village of Eakring.
+Davey acted as a carer for his terminally ill mother before her death, and also cared for his grandmother.

-Edward Jonathan Davey was born in Mansfield, Nottinghamshire on 25 December 1965.
-His father John died when Davey was four years old, and his mother Nina Davey (née Stanbrook) died 11 years later, after which he was brought up by his maternal grandparents.
-After attending the private Nottingham High School where Davey was head boy in 1984, he attended Jesus College, Oxford, where he was awarded a first class BA degree in Philosophy, politics and economics in 1988.
+Davey was in both the 90th Nottingham Scout group and the 17th Nottingham Air Scout group.
+He sang in the local church choir, St John's.
+Like his two brothers, Davey received the Duke of Edinburgh's Gold Award, meeting Prince Philip on 2 March 1984 when the Prince visited his school, the private Nottingham High School, where Davey was head boy.
+He took A-levels in German, French and History.
+One of his two brothers attended Trent Polytechnic, becoming a solicitor.
+After leaving school, Davey attended Jesus College, Oxford, where he was awarded a first class BA degree in philosophy, politics and economics in 1988.
 He was JCR President.